- Campus screens

 It is especially useful when designing a new website or improving an existing one to help design or evaluate the information architecture of a site.

-To conduct a card sort, you can use actual cards or the Communications & Marketing team can help you create a sort using OptimalSort, a digital card sort tool.
+To conduct a card sort, you can use actual cards or you can create a sort using OptimalSort, a digital card sort tool.

 We recommend doing a hybrid sort.
 For this type of sort, you will predetermine some content categories and cards and participants can create additional content categories and cards.

 If you’re interested in using Optimal Sort, here’s what you’ll need to do:

 - List out the different types of content.
 If you are unsure what types of content to list out, a good starting point is your current website.
 If you do not have a current website think about the names of the pages you have in mind for your new website.

-- Before the card sort goes live, we’ll send you a preview link for your review.
-Once approved, we’ll activate the sort and then you can send the link to your user testing group.
+- Before the card sort goes live, test out the preview link.
+When ready, activate the sort and send the link to your user testing group.

 The more participants complete the study the better.
 You can set a deadline of one to two weeks to allow results to come in.

 Site map testing

 Once you’ve created your site map, it’s important to test whether or not your audience understands it and finds what they’re looking for when they visit your website.
 A difficult site map can be frustrating for users and they are likely to leave your site if they can’t find the information they need quickly.
-The Communications & Marketing team can help you test your site map and get feedback from users with Treejack, an Optimal Workshop tool.
+Test your site map and get feedback from users with Treejack, an Optimal Workshop tool.

 The testing phase could take anywhere from two to three weeks (includes preparation, setup, data collection and data analysis), depending on your timeline.